-When confronted with stress or trauma, indiviudals attempt to develop coping mechanisms to deal with what they are facing.
-Unfortuantely, these coping mechanism can often become dangerous in themselves.
-For example, it’s common for individuals confronted by social stress or lacking control in their everyday life to develop an eating disorder.
-What begins as a way to relieve or mask the issues they are facing becomes a dangerous practice affecting an indiviudal’s physical and mental health.
-One of the most significant misconceptions is the notion that eating disorders have to do with food.
+When confronted with stress or trauma, individuals attempt to develop coping mechanisms to deal with what they are facing.
+Unfortunately, these coping mechanism can often become dangerous in themselves.
+For example, it’s common for individuals confronted by social stress or lacking control in their everyday life to develop disordered eating.
+What begins as a way to relieve or mask the issues they are facing becomes a dangerous practice affecting an individual’s physical and mental health.
+One of the most significant misconceptions is the notion that disordered eating has to do with food.
 That’s not the case.
 Rather, there are underlying emotional problems.
-Sante Center for Healing has an experienced and compassionate team of mental health professionals who can help individuals understand how eating disorders arise and how best to treat and then recover from them.
-We can guide you through how to help someone with an eating disorder.
+Sante Center for Healing has an experienced and compassionate team of mental health professionals who can help individuals understand how disordered eating arises and how best to treat and then recover from them.
+We can guide you through how to help someone with disordered eating.

 Don’t Demand That Someone Follow Your Diet

 Therapists at many disordered eating treatment centers recognize that people who obsess about food have emotional difficulties.
 They’re in desperate need of control.
 For some, food intake is the only thing they feel they can influence.
 Therefore, some obsess over calorie counting.

 Others try to stuff negative attitudes down with food.
 The highlight of their day is eating something to excess.
 Right afterward, they suffer from shame.
 Purging, in this case, may put them in control over counteracting shame.

 As you can see, these situations have little to do with needing information on healthy diets.

 Begin by noticing the warning signs.
 There’s the smell of vomit, the excessive amounts of diuretics, or the baggy clothes that seem out of place.
 Hear what your loved one’s saying.
 They might criticize their weight, worry about body image, or regularly check their appearance in mirrors.